thefuzz25/thefuzz25.github.io/about.md

 Faiz Zaidi is a college student and amateur artist who’s work flirts with both sketches and words.
 When not behind a desk, he’s an avid reader and athlete.

 He was born in Dehradun, in 2005 and has since revolved around the Sun 19 times.
-Being the son of an Olive Green, he has wheels on his feet and his home is always spinning around.
-As such, he has resided in 8 cities so far, attended 10+ schools and many more ¡welcomes and goodbyes! than necessary…
+As the son of an Olive Green, he has wheels on his feet, and his home is always spinning around.
+This has led him to live in 8 cities (so far), attend over 10 schools, and experience _more_ welcomes and goodbyes than most would find necessary.

-And at the time of writing, he's a sophomore at IIT Kharagpur.
-Currently pursuing bachelors in Manufacturing Science and Enggineering, but also with a pinch of coding, squash and all things creative.
+Currently, he is a sophomore at IIT Kharagpur, pursuing a bachelor’s degree in Manufacturing Science and Engineering.
+Beyond academics, he has a knack for coding, squash, and all things creative.

-<ins>Fun fact</ins>: He does love rain per se but rather from the inside of the house and a glass window to have a view of it with a cup of hot coffee in his hands.
+<ins>Fun fact</ins>: Faiz does love rain _per se_ but he’d much rather enjoy it from the comfort of home, sitting by a glass window with a steaming cup of coffee in hand.

 <hr class="dots">